 Fill out the form, or email us at email@example.com.
 Then we'll reach out and arrange a time to get coffee, and chat through your needs.
 From there we'll put together a proposal and quote.

-Late last year we realised there were a number of things that weren't working.
+We realised there were a number of things that weren't working.
 So we changed what we were doing.

 It's a ONETOO philosophy of work.